ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

   - No, it's because you don't need to, it's flexible with default values.
 - What is overriding?
   - When you have an inherited function, but would like to have it do something else.
-- Why would you use overloading?
+- Why would you use overriding?

 ```java
 class Thought {